Africa's French take Islamist threats in stride

 “French interests are threatened all over.
 Yes, we are worried that our interests in Bamako could be targeted by attacks,” French ambassador Christian Rouyer told journalists on Tuesday, flanked by three bodyguards in Mali’s capital Bamako.

-Some of Mali’s neighbours have raised security measures since the strikes, including by sending additional police on patrol and carrying out identity and bag checks at government buildings, embassies, and tourist sites.
+Some of Mali’s neighbors have raised security measures since the strikes, including by sending additional police on patrol and carrying out identity and bag checks at government buildings, embassies, and tourist sites.

 Islamists linked to al Qaeda have been active in the Sahara for a decade.
 Their attacks on Western targets so far have mainly involved kidnappings, and it is not clear how capable they would be of striking far beyond the desert.